sophiee03/bayesian_optimization_library/README.md

 ```
 3. Use the BayesianOptimizer class to perform bayesian optimization on your datasets

-NB: examples of use are provided in the folder examples
+NB: examples of use are provided in the folder examples (it is required to have a script for yprov4ml execution)